 Organizing in Seattle and King County

-Since late May, 4121 members have been joining thousands of others in Seattle and around the world to take action against racist and anti-Black policing — joining thousands on the streets of Seattle, hundreds in Tacoma in memory of Manuel Ellis (a Black Tacoma man who was murdered by police in early March), and more.
+For years, 4121 members have been joining thousands of others in Seattle and around the world to take action against racist and anti-Black policing — joining thousands on the streets of Seattle, hundreds in Tacoma in memory of Manuel Ellis (a Black Tacoma man who was murdered by police in early March 2020), and more.

 This powerful and ongoing action of thousands is beginning to make an impact in the Puget Sound.
 For instance, after incredible community pressure and action, the Seattle City Attorney rescinded the consent decree motion, and Seattle Mayor Jenny Durkan cancelled the previously-imposed curfew.
 This movement is the direct result of all of our community’s action — but there’s much more to be done, so it’s critical we keep up the momentum.